mito-ds/mito/README.md

   <img src="https://www.trymito.io/short-demo.gif">
 </p>

-Mito supports a large variety of data science tools, including:
+Mito aims to be the _first_ tool in your data science toolkit and supports:
-- CSV, XLSX import
+- Point-and-click CSV and XLSX import
 - Excel-style pivot tables
 - Graph generation
-- Point-and-click filtering and sorting
+- Filtering and sorting
 - Merge (lookups)
 - Excel-Style formulas
 - Column summary statistics
 - And much more!

-Mito is an open source tool (look around, duh), and will always be built by and for our community.
+Mito is an open source tool (look around...), and will always be built by and for our community.
 See our [plans page](https://www.trymito.io/plans) for more detail about our features, and consider purchasing Mito Pro to help fund development.

 ## ⚡️ Quick start